HuygensING/republic-project/admin/tools.md

 - [Voyant Tools](https://voyant-tools.org/) *no installation needed*
     - online text analysis tool, *note that this requires uploading your data to the web*
     - for user-friendly exploration of texts
+- [Palladio] (http://hdlab.stanford.edu/palladio-app/) *no installation needed*
+    - online (optionally) historical visualisation tool bij csv/json input
+    - for maps (you need to provide coordinates in csv)
+    - for networks and some other visualisations

 ## Optional tools